How we use your personal information

 - care plans and related documents permanently, or until transferred to a subsequent provider; and

-- recording of calls from our Contact Centre for 30 days.
+- recordings of telephone calls for 30 days.

 You have various rights in your personal data including the right in certain circumstances: